tektutor/embedded-linux-and-device-drivers-for-ather/Day1/README.md

   - Disadvantages:
     - Slower CPU than modern Pi boards, no built-in Wi-Fi/Bluetooth, smaller community and fewer ready-made tutorials, 512 MB RAM limits what you can run comfortably
+- How the ARM Core and PRU Communicate
+  - They share a portion of RAM (12 KB shared + access to main DDR3).
+    The typical pattern is:
+    - The ARM core (Linux) loads firmware onto the PRU using the remoteproc framework
+    - The PRU runs its task, reading/writing shared memory or raising interrupts
+    - The ARM core reads results from shared memory, or gets notified via interrupt
+    - Linux provides the /dev/rpmsg_pruX character device for message passing between the ARM core and PRUs
+    - You can also map shared memory directly from a Linux userspace application
 </pre>